JessicaTHH/gitPractice/README.md

 // a whole new file to the repository.
 ```
 **There are 3 file stages in git: untracked, staged, committed.**\
-  1)**Untracked files**- The file is totally new to the repository.
+  1) **Untracked files**- The file is totally new to the repository.
 It has not been added, neither being committed.\
-  2)**Staged**- The file has been added to the repository.\
+  2) **Staged**- The file has been added to the repository.\
-  3)**Committed**- The file has not only being added to the repository, also it has been committed to the repository.
+  3) **Committed**- The file has not only being added to the repository, also it has been committed to the repository.